Round 2 recruitment is now closed.

 Our innovative four year PhD programme combines research, technical and professional skills training, an internship with a partner organisation, and opportunities for international exchanges.
 The programme is led by Professor Steve Benford, previously an EPSRC Dream Fellow, Visiting Researcher at Microsoft, the BBC’s first Visiting Professor, and the recipient of four BAFTA nominations; and Professor Sarah Sharples, Pro-Vice Chancellor for Equality, Diversity and Inclusion, who led the Human Factors Research Group, and is Past President of the Chartered Institute of Ergonomics.

 We have 13 fully-funded PhD studentships available for the Horizon CDT 2020 cohort, which will start at the end of September 2020.
 A very wide range of themes and partners are available, depending on the applicants interest and previous experience, and this will be discussed as part of the interview process (for an indication, please see Current Research Themes for a list of research topics our current students are studying).
-We also have a number of pre-identified themes that may be of interest, for example with Experian and Rail Standards and Safety Board – if you are interested in these specific themes, please specify within the supporting statement section of your application form.
+We also have a number of pre-identified themes that may be of interest, for example with Ordnance Survey, BBC R&D and Experian – if you are interested in these specific themes, please specify within the supporting statement section of your application form.

 Successful candidates will benefit from: